 Students are required to familiarize themselves with the Bachelor of Health Sciences Guidelines for Safety Procedures (posted on the D2L) and follow laboratory safety procedures at all times.
-Students who do not follow the laboratory safety procedures will be asked to leave the lab.
+Students who do not follow the laboratory safety procedures will be asked to leave the lab and may be referred to the Associate Dean (Undergraduate Health and Science Education).